 If you find an act you really like, ask the performer to recommend others to work alongside them.
 This can save you tons of time AND get you fantastic entertainment.

 When my clients are looking to book multiple magicians, they only have to call me once.
 I do it all – I make inquiries, negotiate rates, and ensure the show has variety.
-As one of the top magicians in Los Angeles, I know almost everyone in the magic scene.
+As an experienced corporate magician, I’m good friends with world-class magicians in Los Angeles, Chicago, Orlando, and Las Vegas.

 It’s always a good idea to work with someone who knows the best talent, and understands your type of event.
 But if you want to do it yourself, I recommend watching demo videos before you hire anybody.
 Magic is a visual art, and video is the best way to know what you’re getting.

-And if you need multiple magicians for an event, contact me today.
+If you need multiple magicians for a corporate event, contact me today.
 I have relationships with incredible acts all over the country.